mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

 ## Functionality and Data flow

-- In this sample , our conversational bot retreives relevant info by routing incoming requests to the correct service by utilizing Natural Language Processing (NLP) & Natural Language Understanding (NLU) and machine-learning intelligence
+- In this sample , our conversational bot retreives relevant info by routing incoming requests to the correct service by utilizing Natural Language Processing (NLP) & Natural Language Understanding (NLU) and machine-learning intelligence.
-- By understanding the
+- Sample bot based on user Input will either provide appropriate answers from customer provided corpus , retreive flight information , retreive weather